 Global Admins can view the processing state in the Data Calculations & Process page.

 The "Summary" will show 'In Process' or 'Successful.'

 How to Edit an Existing Custom Metric

 You can easily edit your existing Custom Metric formula and metadata (Name, display type), and it will be immediately implemented across the system.

 How to Consume the New Custom Metric

 Custom Metrics can be easily incorporated throughout Totango for your entire team and externally through Zoe.
-Custom Metrics can be used in the health configuration, account profile, segments, and reports.
+Custom Metrics can be used in the health designer, account profile, segments, and reports.